lifeisfoo/emacs-grails/README.md

 or service just typing it's name.
 Moreover it can jump from the current domain|controller|service to the relative domain|controller|service.

+This minor mode __doesn't have any external dependencies__ and works nicely with Grails 2 and Grails 3 projects.

 ### Available commands

 | Shortcut | Effect | Example |